The cabin boy will not be an ordinary pirate...

 Marietta says, “Remember when I first saw you Roberta and you were sewing fancy dresses for the Alcalde’s wife.
 I began to fall in love with you even then.
 I loved the thought of a man as a woman.
 The sailors aboard my ship respected me, but that was out of fear.
 You, Roberta, loved me for being an accomplished woman.”

 I begin to speak, but pause as I haven’t been given permission.
 Marietta says, “Please speak.”

 I say, “You became an image that I longed to see.
 The woman who was known to captain the Primrose.
 When Rodolfo dreamed of attacking your ship.
 I was afraid he would hurt you.
 When I saw you and listened as I served you and Lady Rodriquez.
 I feared for us and our ship.”

-“I knew Rodolfo seeing your beauty dismissed you both as a sailor or captain.
-I began earnestly to dream of being a woman in your court and no longer be a cabin boy.
-I did not dream that it could come true.”
+“I knew Rodolfo seeing your beauty dismissed you like a sailor. ...
+It was then I began earnestly to dream of being a woman in your court and no longer be a cabin boy.
+I did not believe that it could come true.”

-Princess Marietta says, “I fear your being in my court.
+Princess Marietta says, “I fear you being in my court.
 If someone would find out you were a man and the father of this child.
-Worse that I love Roberta more than Miguel.”
+Worse than I love Roberta more than Miguel.”

 “Miguel is a good man and I do love him, but he is weak and cannot finish what he starts.”

 It is early June when Miguel comes to stay near Marietta and near the birth of their child.
-His mother the Queen is now living here, but we give her a special room at the other end of the hacienda.
+His mother the Queen is now living here, but she has given her a special room at the other end of the hacienda.